Search element - Quick search bar

 • Giving baby only as much as they need from the bottle means they will be ready to breastfeed well when you are together.
 This helps your milk supply.

-• If you give only the amount the baby needs, you don’t need to spend as long expressing to keep up with the amount of milk your baby is being (over)fed.
+• If you give only the amount the baby needs, you don’t need to spend as long expressing to keep up with the amount of milk they are being (over)fed.

 How to pace feeds